Before Getting Started What You'll Need Helpful Resources for Your Project Paying Your Fees Inspection Information

 Right-of-way permit fees can viewed in the Development Fee Schedule.

-- The Development Services Customer Service Center processes payments.
+- The Planning and Development Customer Service Center processes payments.
 You can also pay online via the Permit and Development Portal

 - Payment types include cash, MasterCard, Visa or check made payable to the City of Raleigh